Choosing nutrient-rich breakfast foods, including eggs and smoothies, can help support weight loss by helping you feel fuller longer.

 Research suggests that adding flaxseed to your diet can have a powerful effect on weight loss and appetite control.

-One small study found that consuming a drink made with flaxseeds increased feelings of fullness and reduced appetite (42).
+One small study found that consuming a drink made with flax seeds increased feelings of fullness and reduced appetite, compared to a sugar-sweetened beverage (

-Similarly, a study in 18 men showed that adding flaxseed fiber to meals suppressed appetite and enhanced fullness (43).
+Similarly, a study in 18 men showed that bread buns with added flaxseed fiber suppressed appetite and enhanced fullness more than regular buns (

 Flaxseeds are versatile and easy to enjoy.
 Ground flaxseeds can be sprinkled over cereal, used to thicken up your morning smoothie or even mixed into water to boost your fiber intake.